zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 - Starting with about 6 years of age, visual programming tools can be used
 - After reaching the age of 9, children can get started with textual programming

-We will look at each age range individually to learn more about the cognitive abiltities that have developed at the time.
+We will look at each age range individually to learn more about the cognitive abilities that have developed at the time.

 {{< img src="/posts/python/figures/coding_with_kids/overview_when_and_how.png" width="80%" align="center" >}}